egeloen/IvoryGoogleMapBundle/Resources/doc/index.rst

 -------

 A polygon is described by a succession of coordinates.
-For adding a coordinate to the polygon, you just nedd to do that:
+For adding a coordinate to the polygon, you just need to do that:

 ::